-3.1 Current Marine Assets
+3.1 Marine Assets

 The Authority has three Fisheries Patrol Vessels (FPVs) which facilitate the compliance and enforcement of regulations throughout the District.
-When at sea these vessels conduct intelligence led operational patrols, support stakeholder engagement and conduct and support limited survey work.
+When at sea these vessels conduct intelligence led operational patrols, support stakeholder engagement and support limited survey work.

-The Southern IFCA FPV fleet currently consists of two purpose built patrol vessels, FPV Endeavour is 5.7m special build aluminium vessel with very shallow water capability and has a collapsing wind shield and 'A' frame to enable the vessel to manoeuvre under low bridges in Poole Harbour, currently based in Poole Harbour, FPV Protector is a RHIB (Rigid Hulled Inflatable Boat) and is currently stored on a trailer at Portland and deployable anywhere within the District, both FPVs have thermal imaging camera capability that can record for evidential purposes, both vessels have rapid response capabilities.
+The Southern IFCA FPV fleet currently consists of three purpose built patrol vessels, FPV Endeavour is 5.7m special build aluminium vessel with very shallow water capability and has a collapsing wind shield and 'A' frame to enable the vessel to manoeuvre under low bridges in Poole Harbour, currently based in Poole Harbour, FPV Protector is a RHIB (Rigid Hulled Inflatable Boat) and is currently stored on a trailer at Portland and deployable anywhere within the District, our third vessel is FPV Vigilant which entered service in 2024, Vigilant is 10.5m Cabin RHIB that is based in Poole, the Cabin RHIB has future proofed the Authority should there be a change in current jurisdiction which is 0-6nm.
+Now the UK is an independent coastal state there may be changes to the roles and responsibilities for the IFCAs post transitional period, both in terms of changes to District baselines and jurisdiction of territorial waters (0-12nm), all FPVs have thermal imaging camera capability that can record for evidential purposes, all vessels have rapid response capabilities.
 Regular monthly maintenance ensures all marine assets are fully operational.
 The Senior IFCO for Marine Operations is responsible for the Safety Management Systems in place for the marine assets and compliance with coding requirements.
-There is a recent change to coding requirements which will affect current ways of working through the introduction of Work Boat Code Edition 3, in 2024 the CET will be implementing the code and aligning Southern IFCA operations and working with other IFCAs to ensure requirements of the new code are met.
+There is a change to coding requirements which will affect current ways of working through the introduction of Work Boat Code Edition 3, in 2025/26 the CET will continue to implement the code and aligning Southern IFCA operations and working with other IFCAs to ensure requirements of the new code are met including the introduction of training pathways within Marine Operations and the procurement of a replacement for FPV Protector as part of the agreed on-going review of Southern IFCAs marine assets, this was scheduled for 2024/25 but did not progress due to the delay in FPV Vigilant entering service.